Dr Albert (Shiuan-Hung) Chen

 Extension: (Streatham) 4054For students:

-Dr Albert Chen is a Senior Research Fellow at the Centre for Water Systems (CWS), University of Exeter with over 20 years of experience in water research.
+I am a Senior Lecturer at the Centre for Water Systems (CWS), University of Exeter with over 20 years of experience in water research.
 I received the PhD from National University of Taiwan (NTU), Taiwan, in 2002 with the topic of coupled 1D-sewer and 2D-overland flow modelling for urban areas.
-Before joining the CWS, Albert worked at the National Science and Technology Centre for Disaster Reduction (NCDR), Taiwan, on flood modelling, forecasting and hazard mitigation.
+Before joining the CWS, I worked at the National Science and Technology Centre for Disaster Reduction (NCDR), Taiwan, on flood modelling, forecasting and hazard mitigation.
 I have developed a real-time rainfall monitoring and warning system to notify the emergency operators 24/7 automatically when the precipitation was exceeding a threshold that might cause flooding.

-Albert’s main research focuses on Water and Human Environment, including water resources, hydrology and hydraulic modelling, urban drainage, flood forecasting and early warning, innovation technology applications, water-food-energy-ecosystems nexus, climate change impact to critical infrastructure, prediction of water-borne disease, hazard impact assessment, mitigation and resilience strategies.
-He has been working on more than 40 international projects and published over 50 peer-reviewed journal articles and 60 peer-reviewed conferences papers.
+My main research focuses on Water and Human Environment, including water resources, hydrology and hydraulic modelling, urban drainage, flood forecasting and early warning, innovation technology applications, water-food-energy-ecosystems nexus, climate change impact to critical infrastructure, prediction of water-borne disease, hazard impact assessment, mitigation and resilience strategies.
+I have participated in more than 40 international projects, and published over 50 peer-reviewed journal articles and 60 peer-reviewed conferences papers.

 I am the developer of the 2D Urban Inundation Model (UIM), which was applied to establish the national inundation potential database in Taiwan.
 The UIM was also coupled with the 1D sewer model SIPSON and used in the Cowes flooding case study of the UKWIR and a number of other research projects (FRMRC Phase 1&2, SWERVE, and EA 2D Model benchmarking).
-Albert has extensive networking with international partners.
+I have extensive networking with international partners.
 He was a visiting scholar at Ruhr-Universität Bochum (Germany) and University of Messina (Italy).
-He also collaborated closely with global major consulting and insurance companies on different projects.
+I also collaborated closely with global major consulting and insurance companies on different projects.

-Albert is the main developer of the fast flood model CADDIES for urban environment using cellular automata that has been adopted by multiple industrial applications and academic research globally.
-He was also involved in the EU FP7 CORFU project that focused on the urban flood hydraulic modelling, impact assessment, and resilience strategies for future urban growth, socio-economic development, and climate change scenarios in European and Asian cities.
+I am the main developer of the fast flood model CADDIES for urban environment using cellular automata that has been adopted by multiple industrial applications and academic research globally.
+I was also involved in the EU FP7 CORFU project that focused on the urban flood hydraulic modelling, impact assessment, and resilience strategies for future urban growth, socio-economic development, and climate change scenarios in European and Asian cities.